-Bundle up, jump in for the ride, and most importantly, keep your eyes open for sightings of elk (obviously!), coyotes, foxes, bison, eagles and other local wildlife.
+Bundle up, jump in for the sleigh ride, and most importantly, keep your eyes open for sightings of elk (obviously!), coyotes, foxes, bison, eagles and other local wildlife.
 Your sleigh will be the only man-made thing out on the snowy plain of the refuge, so bring your camera for unique close-ups of the elk and glorious Teton and Sheep Mountain views.
-Sights here haven't changed much since the refuge opened more than 100 years ago.
+Sights here haven't changed much since the National Elk Refuge opened more than 100 years ago.

 For more information call (307) 733-0277 or 1 (800) 772-5386.

 If you're heading out on a sleigh ride, make sure to remember to dress warm!
-A warm coat, hat, gloves and boots are necessary; you will be provided with a cozy wool blanket to put across your legs on the sleigh.
-Temperatures out on the refuge can be chillier than back in town, and you want to be able to sit back and enjoy!
+A warm coat, hat, gloves and boots are necessary; bring a cozy wool blanket or sleeping bag to put across your legs on the sleigh.
+Temperatures out on the elk refuge can be chillier than back in town, and you want to be able to sit back and enjoy!

 Related Article: Find out how to dress for Jackson Hole in the winter.